toscawidgets/tw2.core/docs/design.rst

 Template
 ========

-Every widget has a template, this is core to the widget concept.
+Every widget can have a template.
 ToscaWidgets aims to support any templating engine that support the ``buffet`` interface, which is an initiative by the TurboGears project to create a standard interface for template libraries.
 In practice, there are more differences between template engines than the buffet interface standardises.
 So, ToscaWidgets has some template-language hooks, and support is primarily for: Genshi, Mako, Kid and Cheetah.

 The :attr:`template` parameter takes the form ``engine_name:template_path``.
 The ``engine_name`` is the name that the template engine defines in the ``python.templating.engines`` entry point, e.g. ``genshi`` or ``mako``.
 The ``template_path`` is a string the engine can use to locate the template; usually this is dot-notation that mimics the semantics of Python's import statement, e.g. ``myapp.templates.mytemplate``.
 Genshi templates allow specifications like ``./template.html`` which is beneficial for simple applications.